Christmas & Cocos Island Tour

 This morning we tour the historic West Island including visits to the Big Barge Art Centre, a Clam Farm, Birding around a small swampy area and a visit to the far side of the airport run way, also a great spot for birding.
 Mid afternoon we will take the ferry ride to Home Island where we a highlight will be a tour the original home of the Clunies-Ross family and then visiting Rasa Di Sayang restaurant for dinner.
 Around 8.00 pm we will return to West Island.

-Accommodation: Bungalows BD
+Accommodation: Motel BD

 10 Cocos Island